top of page

 Access 4

 Getting to the Sleeman Centre is not terribly difficult.
-The confluence of Highways 6 and 7 is less than four kilometers from the arena.
+The Sleeman Centre is located in Downtown Guelph between Woolwich Street and MaDonnell Street.
+The confluence of Highways 6 and 7 is less than four kilometers from the arena, and getting there should not be too difficult.
 Most fans are heading to the parking garages off of McDonnell Street, so the intersection of Woolwich and MacDonnell can be a challenge closer to puck drop.
 There are a few parking garages downtown, so finding a spot should not be an issue.
 For fans wishing to take public transit, the Guelph Transit Station is less than a block away.
 Fans should check out the Guelph Transit website for fares, maps and schedules.
 Security and Covid restrictions are constantly changing in Ontario.
 Stadium Journey encourages all fans to check with the Guelph Storm and Sleeman Centre websites for up to date security information.

 Getting around the Sleeman Centre can be a bit of a challenge as the concourses are not huge.
 Intermission times are particularly bad and lines for the washrooms then can be long.
-The stairs from the Old Quebec Street Mall may present a problem for those with mobility issues.
+The stairs from the Old Quebec Street Mall may present issues for those with mobility issues.

 Extras 4